License & ID Services

 Information on reinstating a license or ID that has been suspended, revoked or canceled.

-Reinstate Driver’s LicenseLicense Classes
+Reinstate Driver’s LicenseReal ID

 Nevada license classes, common endorsements and common restrictions are listed below: